Department of Curriculum and Instruction

 The professional degree majors in curriculum and instruction provide knowledge, skills, and experiences to enable teachers to work effectively with K-12 students and schools.
 Students benefit from collaborative relationships and experience with partner schools and agencies.

 Master's degrees are offered in curriculum and instruction and special education (M.Ed.).
-The doctorate is available in education (Ed.D., Ph.D.) with specializations in curriculum and instruction or special education with emphases in autism and developmental disabilities.
+Doctorate degrees are available in education (Ed.D., Ph.D.) with specializations in curriculum and instruction or special education with emphases in autism and developmental disabilities.

 Elementary and Secondary Teacher Education